 Alcohol can affect our mood because it can affect the level of serotonin in the brain.
 Serotonin is a feel-good brain chemical (neurotransmitter) that when in short supply can cause feelings of anxiety and depression.

 A low blood sugar level can cause anxiety-like sensations, including shakiness, dizziness, confusion, and difficulty speaking.

 3. Nervous System

 Because of alcohol changes levels of serotonin and other neurotransmitters in the brain.
 This can worsen your level of anxiety.
-In fact, you might feel more anxious after the alcohol wears off.
-The nervous system is affected because in order for the body to fight off the sedative effects of alcohol it puts the body into a state of hyperactivity in order to counteract this effect.
+You might feel more anxious after the alcohol wears off.
+The nervous system is affected because for the body to fight off the sedative effects of alcohol it puts the body into a state of hyperactivity to counteract this effect.
 This hyperactivity can lead to shaking, light and sound sensitivity and sleep deprivation.